This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker“.

 Allow sitting for 10-30 minutes before you cut into your loaf.
 Try to control yourself and not pull off a huge chunk and slather with butter… 😛

-If you’re making hamburger buns you’ll want to cut off a piece of dough and shape it into a bun shape.
+If you’re making hamburger buns, you’ll want to cut off a piece of dough and shape it into a bun shape.
+This is a bit difficult to do in a bread machine.

 You do this by folding the dough under itself until you have a piece of dough that resembles a bun.